 Even if you can’t score tickets to a game itself, you can cheer on the home team at these bars near Providence Park.

-Whether you're cheering on our trusty Timbers or Trail Blazers or rooting for your own hometown heroes, here's where to watch sports in Portland.
+Whether you're cheering on the Timbers and Trail Blazers or rooting for your own hometown heroes, these local watering holes promise giant screens, great suds and friendly fans.

 Portland is the athletic gear capital of America.
 Here's where to shop for the best designed-in-Portland shoes and sportswear.